plepe/overpass-layer/README.md

 * `ob.features`: an object with all leaflet feature which show the object.
 Index is the id of the style (e.g. 'highlight' for 'style:highlight'. 'default' for 'style').
 * `ob.featureMarker`: the leaflet marker, if a marker is shown on the object
 * `ob.popup`: the popup, which is attached to the object (even if it is not shown)
+* `ob.styles`: array of style-ids which are currently active
 * `ob.isShown`: whether the object is currently shown on the map (boolean)

 ## event onDisappear(ob)